CGamesPlay/infra/README.md

 You can find initial root tokens for Consul in `bootstrap/data/consul-acl.txt` and for Vault in `bootstrap/data/vault-root-keys.txt`.

-### Accessing Consul DNS over Wireguard on macOS
+### Accessing Consul DNS over Wireguard

 The generated WireGuard configuration does not specify DNS servers for the tunnel.
 If you want to resolve `service.consul` addresses through the tunnel, you need to either route all DNS through the tunnel, or configure your machine to only route the desired queries through the tunnel.

 **macOS**

-You can configure your macOS system DNS to use the tunnel for the `service.consul` domain only using this snippet.
+You can configure your macOS system DNS to use the tunnel for the `.consul` TLD only using this snippet.
 [This StackExchange answer](https://apple.stackexchange.com/a/385218/14873) has more information and debugging tips.

 ```bash
 sudo scutil <<EOF